orbitalquark/textadept/docs/manual.md

     ui.find.find_in_files_filters['/path/to/project'] = {'/include', '/src'}

 After performing a "Find in Files" search, a temporary buffer lists the search results.
-You can use the arrow keys to navigate within the list and press `Enter` to jump to a result's location in its respective file.
-You can also double-click on results or jump to the next or previous result via `Ctrl+Alt+G` or `Ctrl+Alt+Shift+G`, respectively, on Windows and Linux; and `^⌘G` or `^⌘⇧G`, respectively, on macOS.
+You can use the arrow keys to navigate within the list and press `Enter` to go to a result's location in its respective file.
+You can also double-click on results or go to the next or previous result via `Ctrl+Alt+G` or `Ctrl+Alt+Shift+G`, respectively, on Windows and Linux; and `^⌘G` or `^⌘⇧G`, respectively, on macOS.
 (The terminal version does not have default key bindings for these actions.)